zuplo/docs/docs/articles/dev-portal-json.md

   Portal is accessed.
 By default it is '/docs' but you can customize this to be anything nested in the root folder.
 Note, it must start with a / but cannot be / alone.
-- **generateExamples** - Use the schema property on your requestBody and responses entries to generate example request and response bodies in the Developer Portal.
+- **generateExamples** - Use the schema property on your route's `requestBody` and `responses` entries to generate example request and response bodies in the Developer Portal.
 - **enableAuthentication** - Do you want to enable sign-in to your Developer Portal?
 This is required to enable self-serve of API keys.
 You must select an